rezkit/docs/docs/platform/dynamic-attributes/product-provider-integration.md

 per-product basis.
 Meaning that you can specify both requirements that apply to all products, or ones which only apply to specific products.

-When defining CAKEs for a product, the CAKEs will be applied to *all* passengers on any reservation for that product.
+When defining Dynamic Attributes for a product, the Dynamic Attributes will be applied to *all* passengers on any reservation for that product.

 ### Where to put Definitions